teejusb/fsr/README.md

 The RP2040 is the microcontroller used by the Raspberry Pi Pico.
 The Pi Pico only exposes 3 analog input pins, but the RP2040 actually has 4.
 Various other RP2040 development boards do make it easy to access all 4 analog pins, which is more suitable for building a 4-panel dance pad.

-To run the FSR firmware on an RP2040-based device, install "Raspberry Pi Pico/RP2040" 3.6.1 or newer in the Arduino IDE boards manager.
+To run the FSR firmware on an RP2040-based device, download the RP2040 Arduino Core from https://github.com/earlephilhower/arduino-pico, and follow the setup instructions.

+After installing the Arduino core, select your board from the Tools menu.
+It will be inside the **Raspberry Pi Pico/RP2040** group.
 Make sure the "USB Stack" option in the Tools menu is set to "Pico SDK."